Roark Layover Traveler Pants Review: TSA-Friendly Performance Pants

 This article may contain affiliate links.
 We earn a small commissions when you purchase via those links — and it's free for you.
 It's only us (Becca & Dan) working on this website, so we value your support!
 Read our privacy policy and learn more about us.

-Let’s dive into the Roark Layover Pro Traveler Pants - they actually surprised me and are one of the more unique pair of pants that I have!
+Let’s dive into the Roark Layover Traveler Pants.
+They actually surprised me and are one of the more unique pair of pants that I have.
+I like that they’re relaxed and cool, with a smattering of special features that my other more traditional pants don’t have.

-Why I chose the Layover Pro Traveler Pants
+Why I chose the Roark Layover Traveler Pants

-Here’s the thing: I’m a big fan of travel pants and wanted to give them a shot to see how they’d compare to some of my other favorite styles.
-The Layover Pro Traveler Pants caught my attention because of their TSA-friendly waistband and performance fabric that promised to handle the rigors of modern travel.
+Here’s the thing: I’m a big fan of the best travel pants for men out there, and wanted to give the Roark Traveler Pants a shot to see how they’d compare to some of my other favorite styles.

 First impressions and design details